manthanhd/talkify/README.md

 ```

 ### Chainable methods
-Currently `train`, `addSkill` and `resolve` methods support chainable attitude.
-That's mean you can create Bot object and cascade methods like is mentioned below.
+Currently `train`, `addSkill` and `resolve` methods are chainable.
+That means you can create Bot object and cascade methods like is mentioned below.

 ```javascript
 	new Bot().train(topic, sentence).addSkill(skill).resolve(....)